po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/02-Day/02-Day-LessonPlan.md

   [MDN Web Docs on string instance methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Instance_methods)

-  ## 💡 Hints

-  @TODO Add a hint here in the form of a question.

   ## 🏆 Bonus

   If you have completed this activity, work through the following challenge with your partner to further your knowledge: